 Our Hebrew curriculum concentrates on prayer literacy — decoding of the Hebrew language, fluency in reading, and familiarity with the meaning of the prayers — as well as an understanding of the structure of the prayer service.

 The students are introduced to Modern Hebrew vocabulary and basic Hebrew grammar, especially as it relates to prayers.
-In the last three years, we have introduced Hebrew through Movement for our students in Kindergarten through fifth grades.
+In the last four years, we have introduced Hebrew through Movement for our students in Kindergarten through fifth grades.

 A child’s education is a family affair.
 In the course of the year, there are several family programs at each grade level centered around Shabbat, holiday observances, and subjects integral to your child’s curriculum.
 The goal of these programs is to provide opportunities for adult learning as well as parent/child interaction.
 Your participation with your child is very important and learning as a family is fun with our community!